weaviate/weaviate-io/developers/weaviate/model-providers/google/embeddings.md

   <TabItem value="js" label="JS/TS (Beta)">
     <FilteredTextBlock
       text={TSCode}
-      startMarker="// START BasicVectorizerOpenAI"
+      startMarker="// START BasicVectorizerGoogle"
-      endMarker="// END BasicVectorizerOpenAI"
+      endMarker="// END BasicVectorizerGoogle"
       language="ts"
     />
   </TabItem>

 </Tabs>

 You can [specify](#vectorizer-parameters) one of the [available models](#available-models) for the vectorizer to use.
-The default model (`text-embedding-ada-002`) is used if no model is specified.
+The default model (`textembedding-gecko@001` for Vertex AI, `embedding-001` for AI Studio) is used if no model is specified.

 ## Data import